top of page

 There’s something special about the way summer invites us to slow down.
 The days stretch longer, the garden full and lush, and inspiration seems to drift in with the breeze.
 When life feels fast and stressed, choosing to create something by hand—even something small—can bring us back to ourselves.
 It gives us time for reflection.

-This season, I’m embracing soft creativity and old-fashioned charm with five gentle craft ideas that bring a touch of cottagecore charm to everyday life.
+This season, I’m embracing soft creativity and old-fashioned charm with five gentle summer craft ideas that bring a touch of charm to everyday life.
 These aren’t just pretty—they’re meaningful, useful, and filled with character.
 Here’s how I’ll be adding a bit of whimsy to my summer:

-1. Air Dry Clay Flower Frogs
+1. Air Dry Clay Flower Frogs (A Simple Summer Craft)

 Flower frogs might sound fancy, but they’re simply little disks with holes that help flowers stay upright in vases, mason jars, or teacups.

 When you make them yourself they become something truly personal.
 You can shape them from air-dry clay to fit the vessels you already have—either inside or resting on top—and stamp them with florals, herbs, or lace for a rustic, homemade look.
 I don’t usually use flower frogs myself, but what I love about these is that sometimes you only pick five or six stems, and this gives them just enough support to look lovely in a vase.
-It turns a few clippings from the garden into a full arrangement - it’s a way to honor the small harvests and turn them into something lovely.
+It turns a few clippings from the garden into a full arrangement - it’s a way to honour the small harvests and turn them into something lovely.

 2. Crochet Chicken Trivets

 Charming, practical, and full of personality—these crochet chicken trivets are the kind of thing that makes your kitchen feel like a storybook.
 I tried crochet with my daughter Viviane, and I found it easy and fun.
-Now I’m thinking these little chickens would make perfect summer projects.
+Now I’m thinking these little chickens would make perfect summer craft projects.

 3. Herb Bundles & Herbal Fire Starters